vanderhoornm/android-MythTV-Leanfront/README.md

 An icon in the Tools row brings up a section where you can view the program guide, and setup and modify recording rules.

+Also, you can use the search icon from any page to search on show titles.
+You can create a record rule on any title that is found in the Program Guide.

 ### Program Guide Page

 In the program guide